 Do you have a sudden eye problem?
 A red, painful or sticky eye?
 A sudden change in vision?

-People living in the Belfast, Western and Southern areas who are worried about a sudden onset eye problem can now access care from a local accredited optometrist.
+People across Northern Ireland who are worried about a sudden onset eye problem can now access care from a local accredited optometrist.

 This new service, the Northern Ireland Primary Eyecare Assessment and Referral Service (NI PEARS), allows patients to make an appointment with an accredited optometrist of their choice for assessment of their sudden eye problem.

-Over 100,000 patients in Northern Ireland attend hospital annually with eye problems, but many could be cared for in their local areas by an optometrist, freeing up hospital eye service appointments for more serious cases.
+Over 100,000 patients in Northern Ireland attend hospital annually with eye problems, but many could be cared for close to home by an optometrist, freeing up hospital eye service appointments for more serious cases.

-Alternatively, if you are making an appointment to see your GP or consulting your community pharmacist, you may be advised to attend your optometrist instead for an NI PEARS investigation.
+Alternatively, if you are making an appointment to see your GP or consulting your community pharmacist, about your eye problem, you may be advised to attend your optometrist instead for an NI PEARS assessment.
 The optometrist will assess your eye condition and will either provide advice and treatment in the practice or, if your condition is more serious and potentially sight threatening, will arrange a referral to the hospital eye service.

 The NI PEARS service is aimed at patients with sudden onset eye conditions such as: